I get emails every week that ask something like this:

 I feel that my ability to pinpoint exactly what my competition is lacking in, and knowing clearly how to stand out against them, is something very important to the success of any site I create.

-But not only are these things that give me my edge, it’s also how I determine which niche to target next (the more areas I can notice competitors lacking in, the more confident I’ll be in being able to dominate that niche).
+But not only are these things that give me my edge, but it’s also how I determine which niche to target next (the more areas I can notice competitors lacking in, the more confident I’ll be in being able to dominate that niche).

 Being able to notice these “holes” in your niche, and understanding how they can be filled by your own site is an advantageous (I’ll even say essential) skill to develop if you’re going to succeed with growing out sites.

 Note that I said to develop.
 Developing these skills can only come from experience, and that comes from building sites on your own.

 Now that doesn’t mean that “done for you” sites are a bad idea, and you shouldn’t buy them.